- Basal and squamous cell skin cancer treatment

-All of the treatment methods listed here can be effective.
-The chance of the cancer coming back (recurring) ranges from less than 5% for Mohs surgery to up to 15% or higher for some of the others, but this depends on the size of the tumor.
+All of the treatments listed here can be effective.
+The chance of the cancer coming back (recurring) ranges from less than 5% after Mohs surgery to up to 15% or higher after some of the others, but this depends on the size of the tumor.
 Small tumors are less likely to recur than larger ones.
-Even if the tumor does recur, it can often still be treated effectively.
+Even if a tumor does recur, it can often still be treated effectively.

-Curettage and electrodesiccation is a common treatment for basal cell carcinomas smaller than 1 centimeter (slightly less than a half inch) across.
+Curettage and electrodesiccation: This is a common treatment for small basal cell carcinomas.
 It might need to be repeated to help make sure all of the cancer has been removed.

-Mohs surgery has the best cure rate for basal cell carcinoma.
-It is especially useful in treating large tumors, tumors where the edges are not well-defined, tumors in certain locations (such as on or near the nose, eyes, ears, forehead, scalp, fingers, and genital area), and those that have come back after other treatments.
-However, it is also more complex, time-consuming, and expensive than other methods.
+Mohs surgery: Mohs surgery has the best cure rate for basal cell carcinoma.
+It’s especially useful in treating large tumors, tumors where the edges are not well-defined, tumors in certain locations (such as on or near the nose, eyes, ears, forehead, scalp, fingers, and genital area), and those that have come back after other treatments.
+However, it’s also usually more complex and time-consuming than other methods.

-Radiation therapy is often a good option for treating patients who might not be able to tolerate surgery and for treating tumors on the eyelids, nose, or ears – areas that can be hard to treat surgically.
-It is also sometimes used after surgery if it is not clear that all of the cancer has been removed.
+Radiation therapy is often a good option for treating patients who aren’t able to have surgery and for treating tumors on the eyelids, nose, or ears – areas that can be hard to treat surgically – especially in older patients where cure may not be as important as control over the long term.
+It’s also sometimes used after surgery if it’s not clear that all of the cancer has been removed.

 Immune response modifiers, photodynamic therapy, or topical chemotherapy

-These treatments are sometimes considered as options for treating very superficial tumors (tumors that have not extended too deeply under the skin surface).
-Close follow-up is needed because these treatments do not destroy any cancer cells that are deep under the surface.
+These treatments are sometimes options for treating very superficial tumors (tumors that have not grown too deeply into the skin).
+Close follow-up is needed because these treatments do not destroy any cancer cells that have grown deep below the surface.

-Cryosurgery can be used for some small basal cell carcinomas but is not recommended for larger tumors or those on certain parts of the nose, ears, eyelids, scalp, or legs.
+Cryotherapy (cryosurgery) can be used for some small basal cell carcinomas, but it’s not usually recommended for larger tumors or those on certain parts of the nose, ears, eyelids, scalp, or legs.

 Targeted therapy for advanced basal cell cancers

-In rare cases where basal cell cancer spreads to other parts of the body or can’t be cured with surgery or radiation therapy, the targeted drug vismodegib (ErivedgeTM) can often shrink or slow the growth of the cancer.
-This drug is taken daily as a pill.
+In rare cases where basal cell cancer spreads to other parts of the body or can’t be cured with surgery or radiation therapy, a targeted drug such as vismodegib (Erivedge) or sonidegib (Odomzo) can often shrink or slow its growth.